onflow/cadence-lang.org/versioned_docs/version-stable_cadence/styleguide/project-development-tips.md

 however, we recommend that teams explicitly define a minimum acceptable set of standards for themselves along with the mechanisms to ensure they are being observed.

-Some teams may also have their own set of development standards that achieve a similar goal to these.
+Some teams may also have their own set of development standards that acheive a similar goal to these.
 These recommendations are not meant to be the only paths to success, so if a team disagrees with some of these and wants to do things their own way, they are welcome to pursue that.
 This document just shows some generic suggestions